 With the new academic structure, students are given the utmost flexibility to choose a subject mix and study awards that best matches their interests.
-As such, students are expected to put time and energy into planning.
-There are academic advisers to help you plan your academic path so that you can make the most of your time and experience at PolyU.
+We have academic advisors to help you plan your academic path so that you can make the most of your time and experience at PolyU.

 2) Who is my academic adviser?

-All full-time Bachelor's degree students pursuing a 4-year or new currciculum will be assigned to one full-time academic staff who will act as his/her academic advisor throughout his/her course of study.
+All full-time Bachelor’s degree students pursuing a 4-year or new curriculum will be assigned to one full-time academic staff who will act as his/her academic advisor throughout his/her course of study.

 3) How do I make an appointment to meet my advisor?
 Should I approach the General Office?

-You should always make an appointment with your adviser.
+You should always make an appointment with your advisor.
 You can either email or call him/her.
-If you have trouble contacting your advisor, feel free to send an email to email@example.com
+If you have trouble contacting your advisor, feel free to send an email to firstname.lastname@example.org.